Yes, You Can Wear Blue Eyeliner to Work and Still Be Uber-Profesh.

 I must say that I am not mad at the result.
 I loved how the cobalt blue was the focus of my face.
 I forgot about it until a few coworkers mentioned they liked the look and color against my complexion.
 While I do believe this specific shade of blue can work for a lot of people, it does pop against darker-toned skin.
 This particular formula didn’t flake off and I only had to apply it once.

 I definitely will advise you to give this liquid liner a try, especially if you are looking for a fun and refined look.
 The sapphire eyeliner won’t be replacing my tried and true black liquid cat-eye, but for $10, I felt comfortable trying out this look without the guilt of throwing down serious coins on a product that may or may not pan out.
 I can see myself using this eyeliner every once in a while when I’m feeling adventurous.
-We’ve all had to adjust our makeup routine due to the pandemic and as an unexpected result, eye makeup is now in the front seat and driving full throttle.
 Through this beauty experiment, I’ve learned that a bold-lined lid is sophisticated and fun and can be worn to work.
 This look will even work for an evening out.
 I’m kind of thinking about investing in a high-pigmented, dark navy liquid liner.
 Stay tuned babes.

 Jonell Melville